dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](sample_scans/raw.jpeg)

-There are a lot of guides online, so I'm not going to cover in detail.
+There are a lot of guides online, so I'm not going to cover the details.

 For black and white, I find it doable manually.
-But for color, it's much easier with dedicated software.
+But for color, it's much easier with a dedicated software.

 Popular ones include: